-10 Things Female Dentists Should Know When Joining a Dental Practice
+10 Things Female Dentists Should Know (and Watch Out For) When Joining a Dental Practice

 Perhaps you’ve just graduated from dental school and you’re starting your dental career.
 Maybe you’re looking for a change in your current dental practice management situation.
 Maybe children have changed your life and you’re examining new opportunities.

 Regardless of your reason, there are a few things female dentists should be aware of when –and before—you join a practice.

 We’ve outlined a few of the things you should consider, and at the end, we’ll tell you about Diatech’s female leadership and staff (or jump to that by clicking here).

 - Do you mesh with existing practice management and partners